-- As studies have shown the pollinating wasp has a preference for nectar of open flowered members of Myrtaceae, perimeter planting (and where required, rehabilitation) will include a selection of these plants amongst other suitable species. - Prior to commencement of peak flowering season, JAH will confirm the requirement for seed collection with BGPA (or the relevant research institution).
-If seed is required for research or seed-banking, JAH Environment staff or a consultant will undertake hand pollination of the plants located within the fenced orchid monitoring quadrat.
-Once seed pods mature, they will be collected and forwarded to the research institution.
-Hand pollination (if required) will continue until the CMP is next reviewed following the approval of Master Plan 2019.
+- As studies have shown the pollinating wasp has a preference for nectar of open flowered members of Myrtaceae, perimeter planting (and where required, rehabilitation) will include a selection of these plants amongst other suitable species. - Upon request and dependent on available resources, JAH will provide assistance to BGPA (or other relevant research institutions) by undertaking hand pollination and collection of resulting seed pods for research or seed-banking.